ampache/ampache.org-api/content/versions/api-4.3/api-json-methods.md

 * **NEW** in 4.2.0

-This returns a single license
+This returns a single license based on UID

 | Input    | Type    | Description                          | Optional |
 |----------|---------|--------------------------------------|---------:|